 Protects policy owners from the financial hardships of chronic care by providing tax-free access to a portion of their base policy benefits (death benefit) should they become chronically ill.
 This rider is available on most whole life and custom whole life policies (for an additional cost),1 and must be elected when the policy is purchased.

-If this rider is purchased, New York Life will waive policy premiums should the insured become totally disabled, as explained in the policy.*
+If this rider is purchased, New York Life will waive policy premiums should the insured become totally disabled, as explained in the policy.2 (Please note: Adding a disability waiver of premium rider to your policy involves an additional charge).

-If you are diagnosed with a terminal illness and have a life expectancy of 12 months or less, this rider allows access to a portion of your policy’s eligible death benefit during your lifetime.
-It helps pay for critical medical treatments and can be used to cover living expenses for your caregivers.
-This rider can be added to your policy at any time.2
+If you are diagnosed with a terminal illness and have a life expectancy of 12 months or less, the living benefits rider allows access to a portion of your policy’s eligible death benefit during your lifetime.
+It helps pay for critical medical treatments, and can be used to cover living expenses for your caregivers.
+This rider can be added to your policy at any time.3

-Should you die, this rider gives your spouse (or a family member if the policy is issued in New York) the right to purchase a new paid-up life insurance policy on his or her life, without providing evidence of insurability.3 That means the SSPO rider may serve to insure someone who is otherwise uninsurable, and it can be an effective estate planning tool.
-This rider is included in most New York Life policies at no additional cost.4
+Should you die, this rider gives your spouse (or a family member if the policy is issued in New York) the right to purchase a new paid-up life insurance policy on his or her life, without providing evidence of insurability.4 That means that the SPPO rider may serve to insure someone who is otherwise uninsurable, and it can be an effective estate planning tool.
+This rider is included in most New York Life policies at no additional cost.5

 In many cases, you can add a rider after the fact; however, additional underwriting may be required if a significant amount of time has passed since you purchased your policy.